rapid7/insightconnect-plugins/plugins/microsoft_intune/help.md

 ```

 #### Wipe

-This action is used to wipe device by device name, device ID, user ID, or email address.
-It supports a whitelist to skip critical devices that should never be whitelisted.
+This action is used to wipe device by device name, user ID, email address, or device ID if it is not whitelisted

 ##### Input